mttfshr/mattfisher.io/PROJECT_SUMMARY.md

 ## Session Notes

+### May 11, 2025 - Session 12 Summary
+- Fixed the build error in Cloudflare's pipeline
+- Modified videoThumbnails plugin to copy files instead of relying on symlinks
+- Added code to create the public/media directory structure during build
+- Ensured thumbnails are properly copied to both media/ and public/media/ locations
+- Enhanced error handling in the plugin to avoid build failures

 ### May 11, 2025 - Session 11 Summary
 - Renamed directory from 'media-' to 'media' for better naming convention
 - Updated all code references to use the standard 'media' directory name